MicrosoftDocs/fabric-docs/docs/security/security-managed-private-endpoints-overview.md

 # Overview of managed private endpoints for Fabric

-Mananged private endpoints are feature that allows secure and private access to data sources from Fabric Spark workloads.
+Managed private endpoints are feature that allows secure and private access to data sources from Fabric Spark workloads.

 ## What are Managed Private Endpoints?